 Founding Board Member, Advanced Leadership Initiative, 2007-2010

-Professor, Department of Health Policy and Management Harvard Medical School
+Professor, Department of Health Policy and Management, Harvard Medical School

-President and CEO of the Institute for Healthcare Improvement
+President and CEO, Institute for Healthcare Improvement

 Donald M. Berwick, MD, MPP, is president and chief executive officer of the Institute for Healthcare Improvement (IHI).
 The Institute for Healthcare Improvement (IHI) is a nonprofit organization leading the improvement of health care throughout the world.
 Founded in 1991 and based in Boston, MA, IHI is a catalyst for change, cultivating innovative concepts for improving patient care and implementing programs for putting those ideas into action.
 Thousands of health care providers participate in IHI's groundbreaking work.